~ A ~

 Bearer: BPAC II.

-Pointed and rounded, Azure, BPAC II, Bend sinister, Outlined in sable, Motto (identification), Army and Navy, Schema, Personal, Illuminated, Interpreted, Lauria, Roger de, Semi-circular, Soft metal, Military, Argent, Without divisions, Rounded, Rough, Freehand and Index.
+Riddle, Parchment, Azure, BPAC II, Bend, Bend sinister, Charged, Ogee, Outlined in sable, Motto (identification), Army and Navy, Coat of arms, Schema, Personal, Illuminated, Interpreted, Spear, Lauria, Roger de, Literature, Semi-circular, Soft metal, Military, Or, Canting, Argent, Without divisions, Bendwise, Rounded, Rough, Sable, Shakespeare, William, Freehand and Index.

 Dr. Antonio Salmerón y Cabañas,